-When you run a statement or a module that includes the EXECUTE AS clause in Microsoft SQL Server 2005, you may receive the following error message:
+You cannot run a statement or a module that includes the EXECUTE AS clause after you restore a database in SQL Server 2005

 SQL Server cannot obtain the information about the context that you are trying to impersonate under the conditions that are listed in the "Symptoms" section.
 If you impersonate a SQL Server authorization login, SQL Server cannot find a login that matches the security identifier (SID) of the impersonated user.
 If you impersonate a domain user, the domain controller cannot find the information about the specific user who matches the SID of the impersonated user.

 Article ID: 913423 - Last Review: 02/14/2006 07:39:11 - Revision: 1.2

 - kbsql2005engine kbprb kbexpertiseadvanced KB913423